 When bent, shear forces pull and stretch on the damping material.
 Under these conditions, the unique polymeric construction of Green Glue very efficiently converts this mechanical energy to heat.
 The vibration energy is not isolated, it is dissipated and gone.

-Green Glue comes in 29 oz. tubes or in Green Glue 5 gallon buckets.
+By squeezing the Green Glue out of the tubes onto the surface you are applying it to.
 You can use a quart size caulk gun for the tubes and a bucket applicator for the buckets.
 It is very fast and easy to apply no special skills whatsoever are required, just caulk the Green Glue out onto the back of the drywall in any pattern you prefer using the recommended coverage.
 Full cases of Green Glue come with instructions in English and Spanish.

 A five gallon Bucket of Green Glue will cover about the same amount as two cases (24 Tubes).
 If you include the cost of the bucket applicator that is a saving of $30.
 That being the case when you are applying 600 sf or less it is best to stick with the tubes.